fybrik/fybrik/site/docs/contribute/modules.md

 `capabilites.actions`  are taken from a defined [Enforcement Actions Taxonomy](about:blank) a module that does not perform any transformation on the data may omit the `capabilities.actions` field.

 The following is an example of how a module would declare that it knows how to redact, remove or encrypt data.
+Additional properties may be associated with each action.

 ```yaml
 capabilities: